 Are you ready?

-Women’s ovaries have a fixed supply of eggs, and when they start to run out, usually anywhere from late thirties to late forties, perimenopause begins.
+To keep things short: women’s ovaries have a fixed supply of eggs.
+And when they start to run out, usually anywhere from late thirties to late forties, perimenopause begins.

 This is when estrogen and progesterone start to drop off and can cause symptoms such as hot flushes, mood swings and fatigue (plenty more listed below).